AlexanderParker/blobify/README.md

 Blobify automatically excludes common directories like `node_modules`, `venv`, `__pycache__`, `.git`, build folders, and files starting with `.` for performance and relevance.

-If you find the default exclusions don't go far enough, or exclude files you'd like to include, you may create a `.blobify` file in your git root to customize which files are included:
+If you find the default exclusions don't go far enough, or exclude files you'd like to include, you may create a `.blobify` file in your git root to customise which files are included:

 ```
 # Include configuration files that might be gitignored